 Deirdre of the Sorrows Prophecy

-The child was beautiful and the druid, Cathbad, made the prophecy that as the infant grew, her beauty would increase until she was the most beautiful woman in all of Ireland.
-However the child would, because of her beauty, bring sorrow and war upon the country.
+The child was beautiful and the druid, Cathbad, made a prophecy.
+As the infant grew, her beauty would increase until she was the most beautiful woman in all of Ireland.
+However, the child would, because of her beauty, bring sorrow and war upon the country.

 When news of the child’s birth and the prophecy reached Conchobhar’s capital Emain Macha, his royal guards, the Red Branch Knights, decided that in order to spare Ireland the misery they would take the child Deirdre and kill her.